 War Notes was exhibited at Superchief Gallery in NYC.

+This work was only possible with the tireless efforts and generosity of Ukrainian fixers, translators, drivers, hosts, and friends.
 Please scroll below to see a selection from War Notes and video recap from the exhibition.

 Cheney Orr © All rights reserved.